 Choosing the right hotel

-I have stayed in the Excalibur because of the trade show nearby (the location was totally ok, and since there is also a bus station very close to the hotel, I can easily recommend it) and Polo Towers which is more centrally located.
+I have stayed in the Excalibur (the location close to Mandalay bay convention center is quite ok, and since there is also a bus station very close to the hotel, I can easily recommend it), Polo Towers (which is more centrally located) and The Luxury Suites International at the Singature.
 However, I think that any of the hotels on the Strip serve their “purpose” … and that is to gamble until you drop and preferably not leave the hotel at all.
 Although I am not the right person to advice you on that part of the fun, I did learn that the machines are all over the place.
 They start by welcoming you at the airport and they don’t forget to say goodbye when you leave as well.
 I think they even have them in oil stations …

-If you are in the city for business (by the way over 22.000 trade shows and conventions are held each year in Vegas so if your job is related to global sales there is a very big chance you will end up there at least once in your life) and if you are not so much into gambling or sightseeing … and if you are a woman … well, you are definitely in the right place.
-To shop until you drop.
+If you are in the city for business (by the way over 22.000 trade shows and conventions are held each year in Vegas so if your job is related to global sales there is a very big chance you will end up there at least once in your life) and if you are not so much into gambling or sightseeing … and especially if you are a woman, you are definitely in the right place to shop until you drop.

 If you have an extra day to spend in Vegas and want to do some sightseeing, then take the half an hour drive towards Hoover dam, one of the great miracles of human architecture.
 It is indeed very impressive, especially if you read about its history and the making.
 If you are more “nature” person, go for the Red Rock Canyon, which is also jaw dropping.